 Cats shed year-round, especially if they are only indoors.
 Outdoor cats, or those who alternate between, can experience heavy shedding in the springtime as they lose their winter coats.

 Shedding is a standard part of cat-owning.
 Unless you have a Sphynx cat or other hairless variety, all cats shed.
 Even downy-haired cats like the Devon Rex shed lightly.

 What Conditions Lead to Excessive Hair Loss?

 If you have a problem with your cat excessively shedding, it can have multiple causes.
-It’s best to work directly with your vet to perform the necessary testing, uncovering the root cause.
-But here are some triggers for bulk hair loss:
+It’s best to work with your vet to perform the necessary testing to uncover the root cause.
+Here are some triggers for bulk hair loss:

 Common Food Allergies in Cats

-Just like us, our felines can have all sorts of allergies from different causes.
-Many food-related things can cause sensitivities to spark in cats.
-But some of the most common triggers for cat allergies are actually protein sources.
-Common meat like chicken, beef, and fish can react negatively, causing the body to reject the food.
+Like us, our cats can develop allergies from different causes.
+Many food-related issues can cause sensitivities to spark in cats.
+However, some of the most common triggers for cat allergies are protein sources.
+Common meat like chicken, beef, and fish can cause stomach issues in some cats.